Denise DelGrosso Gilliland

 Since my breast cancer journey began, I have always tried to find ways to give back to the cause.
 I have been a speaker at various breast cancer functions, participate in walks, attend breast cancer events, and remind friends and family to make an appointment for their yearly mammograms.
 One week after my diagnosis in September of 2009, my friend Beth and I gathered to pray with two other friends, and Tuesdays With Mary prayer group was born.
 We have been praying every Tuesday ever since!
 In 2013 I launched Cook for A Cause, where I organized cooking classes to raise money for local breast cancer patients.
 The first class was in my home presented by my dear friend Hamir, who achieved his dream of opening his own restaurant five years later.
 Hamir always pays tribute to his roots of charitable giving and helping people.

 My greatest accomplishment since my diagnosis has been the creation of Pink Power.
 Our mission is to bring women together for an annual event to raise money and awareness for breast cancer causes.
-We raised $40,000 our first event, and it's going to get bigger and better each year.
+We raised $228,000 since our first event in 2017, and it’s going to get bigger and better each year.
 I feel so blessed to be the leader of an organization that can truly make a difference in our community and beyond.

 I encourage all the survivors out there to share your story with others.
 You never know whose life you will touch, and whose life you might even save.
 Knowledge is power, PINK POWER!